ZhiyangLiang/Seq2seq-chatbot/README.md

 <h1>Seq2seq-chatbot</h1>

 <h2>Introduction</h2>
-<p>This is a project based on the Seq2seq algorithm implementation that enables users to conduct some simple conversations online with a corpus-trained chatbot.
+<p>This is a project based on the Seq2seq algorithm[1] implementation that enables users to conduct some simple conversations online with a corpus-trained chatbot.
 The project supports both mobile and PC side, and all inference calculations are done in a lightweight application server used by the author for deployment.</p>

 <h2>Playground Online</h2>
 <a target="_blank" href="https://paradox-11.com/">paradox-11.com</a>